cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

 What this means is you get some default structure, some scaffolding, and a lot of grunt tasks to build an application as a pro.
 I think it is worth using, but there are a few gotchas.

-The biggest challenge I found is that its grunt-based build system is quite sophisticated.
+The biggest challenge I found is that it's grunt-based build system is quite sophisticated.
 When you couple this with buggy generators or a desire to do something outside the default, it can be quite a challenge.
-I spent a week trying to get the angular-require gernator to work (the bug has apparently since been fixed), but after reading a lot of grunt tasks and NPM code, I finally gave up and switched to a straight angular generator.
+I spent a week trying to get the angular-require generator to work (the bug has apparently since been fixed), but after reading a lot of grunt tasks and NPM code, I finally gave up and switched to a straight angular generator.
 I also ran into slight problems getting Karma to run properly.

 The bottom line is that Yeoman is mostly great and will help you work more like a pro.
 But it isn't dead simple and you'll probably spend a bunch of time getting small things to work properly.
 Oh well.
+(That said, when you're done you'll also have a decent understanding of Grunt and industry best-practices, so not a bad tradeoff.)

 > ### Takeaways:
 > * Use the default angular generator
 > * Use http-rewrite-middleware - With an angular app you want all the urls to redirect to index.
 For development, Yeoman uses a grunt local server, but it doesn't have rewrite rules by default.
-Search HiNsite's Gruntfile for 'http-rewrite-middleware'.
+Search [HiNsite's Gruntfile](https://github.com/rr326/HiNsight/blob/master/Gruntfile.js) for
+'http-rewrite-middleware'.
 > * Karma - For some reason Karma wasn't included in my default yeoman install (maybe fixed?).
 I manually installed:
  `npm install --save-dev karma-jasmine karma-chrome-launcher`
 > * Other tidbits - these aren't as universal, but they took me time and I needed them.
 Maybe they'll save you some time too.
->   * pushto/rsync (search for pushto) - Yeoman gives you a nice localhost serving method, but I also wanted a publicly staged option.
+>   * pushto/rsync (search [Gruntfile](https://github.com/rr326/HiNsight/blob/master/Gruntfile.js) for pushto) - Yeoman gives you a nice localhost serving method,
+but I also wanted a publicly staged option.
 I built a rsync-based pushto task.
 (Note the use of grunt's process to access local environment variables (stored outside of your repo) for UN/PW
->   * Sourcmap (search for SourceMap) - I had a bug that reguired a sourcemap to debug.
+>   * Sourcmap (search [Gruntfile](https://github.com/rr326/HiNsight/blob/master/Gruntfile.js) for SourceMap) - I had a bug that reguired a sourcemap to debug.
 Getting this setup wasn't trivial for me.
 >   * Markdown - A small one to enable live viewing of compiled markdown.